 Program Director, Instructor in Photography and Illustration

 The PICC program was founded and is directed by conservation photographer and primatologist Kathy West, who has over 20 years of experience in designing and implementing unique youth science education programs in the US.
-She has successfully designed, illustrated and authored children’s activity workbooks for science education, including the multilingual 2018 Lemur Conservation Coloring Book.
-She has also conducted field research on wild primates as well as traveled extensively around the world, including many areas of Madagascar.
-Kathy is a professional wildlife photographer, scientific illustrator and primatologist and cares deeply about conservation issues.
+She has successfully designed, illustrated and authored children’s activity workbooks for science education, including the multilingual Lemur Conservation Coloring Book.
+She was recently honored with the 2019 American Society of Primatologists Kyes Award for Excellence in Outreach.
+Kathy has conducted field research on wild primates as well as traveled extensively around the world, including many areas of Madagascar.
+She is a professional wildlife photographer, scientific illustrator and primatologist and cares deeply about conservation issues.
 Kathy speaks English and is improving her French and Malagasy language skills.

 Update: Traveling to Suriname in October 2018, Kathy conducted the PICC pilot program with 32 children and teachers in the rural area of Lelydorp.
 It was incredibly successful!
 See here for a brief description.